tkhamez/eve-route/README.md

 This needs a Java 11 runtime.

-Run the application - adjust the value to match your environment:
+Run the application - adjust the values to match your environment:
 ```shell script
 java \
   -DEVE_ROUTE_DB=jdbc:sqlite:$PWD/sqlite.db \